- Home

 In 2017/18, under Livestock Systems Innovation Lab (LSIL) which was supported by USAID and implemented by Heifer International, IDA undertook two baseline surveys in consortium with University of Florida, USA.
 Designed as a randomized control trial, the implementation and the study focused on the cooperative leaders and Self-Help Groups (SHG).
 The sample size of SHG members was 2,880 and it was spread across 24 districts and across 120 cooperatives.
 The survey covered areas related to income, assets, expenditure, health, nutrition and food security, women’s empowerment, financial inclusion, aspirations and hope, trust and trust worthiness, and livestock practices.

 In 2018, IDA conducted an end-line survey with the University of Georgia, USA for of the BASIS project was implemented by Heifer International.
 The project aimed to improve the livelihood of rural households by increasing their social capital and production of farm families, and to provide evidence based recommendation for future project designing.
-For the end-line survey, the sample comprised of 3,200 respondents spread across 5 implementation districts of Palpa, Tanahu, Rautahat, Sarlahi and Mahottari.
+For the end-line survey, the sample comprised of 3,200 respondents spread across 5 implementation districts of Palpa, Tanahu, Rautahat, Sarlahi and Mahottari

 ENERGY AND HYDROPOWER